gkbrasselle/DS4002CS3/README.md

 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
 The coding language used was Python and the coding environment used was Google Colab.
-The face-recognition package in Python was used, for which documentation can be accessed here: https://pypi.org/project/face-recognition/
+The Keras framwork was used, for which documentation can be accessed here: [https://pypi.org/project/face-recognition/](https://machinelearningmastery.com/how-to-perform-face-recognition-with-vggface2-convolutional-neural-network-in-keras)

 ## Section 2: Map of Documentation
 ### This repository is organized as follows: